 Employers are interested in learning about your experience in projects.
 There is no point in learning all the theoretical concepts if you don’t know how to implement that practically.
 So, make sure to improve your skills by working on different personal or professional projects and software development.

-Internships give students a lot of exposure and hands-on industry experience and in the process opening up a lot of job opportunities.
+Internships give students a lot of exposure and hands-on industry experience and in the process open up a lot of job opportunities.
 Many companies offer internships to students to help them gain experience in industry projects.
 The interns acquire practical skills and knowledge and learn how to work in a team.
 It is also a great way to adapt to the work culture.

 Internships, generally, last up to three or six months.
 It is recommended that every student take up internship programs during their college time.
 Sometimes, internships also later convert to full-time job opportunities in the same company.